iesahin/xvc/README.md

 $ xvc file send --to my-remote
 ```

-When you (or someone else) want to access these files later, you can clone the Git repository and get the files from storage.
+When you (or someone else) want to access these files later, you can clone the Git repository and get the files from the
+storage.

 ```console
 $ git clone https://example.com/my-machine-learning-project